Goal: Teach your teen how to enter and drive roundabouts safely.

 Lesson one – five easy steps

-- Slow down: Speeds of 15 mph or less are adequate in the roundabout.
+- Slow down: Speeds of 15 mph or less are generally adequate in the roundabout.

-- Yield: Vehicles must yield to the left before entering a roundabout.
+- Yield: Vehicles entering must always yield to cars already in the roundabout.
+Look to your left for entering traffic.

 - Follow signs: Look for destination signs and exit in that direction.

-- Exit: Look to your right, check your mirror and use your turn signal.
+- Exit: Look to your right, check your side mirror and use your turn signal.

 Lesson two – emergency vehicles